Buying real estate in Wakiso?

 How do I confirm exact boundaries in Wakiso?

-The standard process for confirming exact property boundaries in Wakiso involves first checking the plot reference in the registry search, then hiring a licensed surveyor to physically verify the beacons and boundaries on the ground.
+The standard process for confirming exact boundaries in Wakiso is to first run the official title search to get the plot reference and registered dimensions, and then hire a licensed land surveyor to physically locate and confirm the beacons on the ground before signing anything.

-The official document that shows the legal boundaries of a property in Wakiso is the survey plan or plot map referenced in the title register, which you can access through the Ministry of Lands.
+The official document that shows the legal boundaries of a property in Wakiso is the title deed combined with the survey plan (block and plot diagram) on file at the lands registry, which you can request as part of an official search through the Ministry of Lands.

 What defects are commonly hidden in Wakiso right now?